Faculty Areas of Supervision

 Olivier Roy, Professor of Mediterranean Studies.
 Research themes: Afghanistan, Iran, Middle-East, Central Asia, Christianism, Conversions, Islam, Islamism, Religious Fundamentalism, Civil Society, Religion.

 Jennifer Welsh, Professor in International Relations.
-Research themes: Humanitarian Intervention and the ‘Responsibility to Protect’; the Prevention of Mass Atrocity Crimes; United Nations Security Council; History of Ideas on Intervention; Evolution of Sovereignty.
+Research themes: Humanitarian Intervention and the ‘Responsibility to Protect’; the Prevention of Mass Atrocity Crimes; United Nations Security Council; History of Ideas on Intervention; Evolution of Sovereignty; International institutions and armed conflict, ethics and law of armed conflict.